sellflow/sellflow/README.md

 ## Get started
 Prerequisites:

-> [!Important]
-> Web client requires HTTPS for most of it's functionality such as user authentication, as well as the car and will not work locally.
-To test these features locally you must use an API Gateway such as Ngrok or Cloudflare Tunnels and add the domains to your Shopify headless redirect and Javscript Origin URL's.
-These features will also not work with the Expo Go app.

 - Make sure you have [Node.js](https://nodejs.org) installed
 - Download the [Headless App](https://apps.shopify.com/headless)
 1. Enter Environment Variables